Theme:

 The possibility of the internationalization of the Rupee:

 - Sanctions on Russia for its invasion of Ukraine resulted in the possibility of trade agreements in currencies other than the US dollar.
-This can negatively affect the share of the US dollar in international transactions, which can dilute the dominance of the US dollar in the global financial system.
-So, making trade agreements with other countries in Rupees can increase the share of the Rupee in international transactions and hence can pave a path to the internationalization of the Rupee.
+Several countries including India started to make agreements with each other to use their own currencies for trade.
+This has the potential to reduce the share of the US dollar in international transactions, which can dilute the dominance of the US dollar in the global financial system.
+Hence, making trade agreements with other countries in Rupees can increase the share of the Rupee in international transactions and hence can pave the way to the internationalization of the Rupee.
+At present, India made agreements with 18 countries including Russia, Singapore, Germany, and Malaysia to make trade in Rupees.
+Trade agreements with at least 30 countries in Rupees are required for the internationalization of Rupee.

 - India is a democratic country.
-The political stability of India can be very helpful in gaining the confidence of foreign investors and thereby can push for the internationalization of the Rupee.
+The political stability of India can be very helpful in gaining the confidence of foreign investors and it is also a plus point to push for the internationalization of the Rupee.

-- The share of the Rupee in international transactions is very low.
-So, it may take a long time to make the Rupee as an international currency.
+- By the end of 2022, the US dollar accounted for 60% of the global currency reserves.
+The second-most reserve currency, Euro accounted for 20% of the global currency reserves.
+Hence, de-dollarization is not that simple.
+Moreover, the share of the Rupee in international transactions is very low.
+So, it may take a long time to make the Rupee an international currency.

-- Non-Performing Assets (NPA) can overwhelm the banking system and hence can affect the financial stability.
-So, India have to solve the NPAs issue to improve financial stability, which is a prerequisite for the internationalization of the currency.
+- Non-Performing Assets (NPA) can overwhelm the banking system and hence can affect financial stability.
+So, India has to solve the NPAs issue to improve financial stability, which is a prerequisite for the internationalization of the currency.

 Conclusion: